jwl247/CoPES/README.md

-# CoPES — Coordinated Process Engine Substrate
+# CoPES — ANY FILE, SUB-SYSTEM, PROGRAM OR OBJECT ANYTIME TO YOUR WORKING DIRECTORY
+100% VERSIONED AND SELFHEALING - HOTSWAP
 ### Phoenix DevOps OS | jwl247 | GPL v3
+THE FUTURE OF OPERATING SYSTEMS IS HERE

 One command.
 Everything running.